 - Peel and dice sweet potatoes into 2-inch chunks.
 You can follow our tutorial on how to roast sweet potatoes here.

 - Drizzle them with olive oil and season them with salt.

 - Roast at 400ºF for about 25 minutes.

 - Once your taters are done roasting, transfer them into a high-speed blender.
-Add almond milk, Greek yogurt, and salt.
+Alternatively, you can use a potato masher or hand mixer, but a blender is so much easier.
+Then, add almond milk, Greek yogurt, and salt.

 - Pulse for about a minute to partially puree the sweet potatoes, leaving some chunks.